Velocitation/velocitation.github.io/_projects/3_project.md

 1. **Multivendor Data Integration**: Capable of reading and processing raw integrated data from various chromatographic data software, ensuring compatibility across different analytical platforms.
 2. **Multi-Analyte Method Support**: Handled data from 9 different multi-analyte methods, providing a comprehensive solution for a wide range of diagnostic tests.
-3. **Internal Standard Evaluation**: Implemented sophisticated algorithms to evaluate internal standards, automatically detecting and flagging anomalies in the data.
+3. **Analyte Concentration Evaluation**: Implemented advanced algorithms to evaluate and flag results outside the Analytical Measurement Range (AMR).
+Additionally, these algorithms were applied to internal standards to automatically detect and flag anomalies in the data.
 4. **Automated Quality Control**: Included robust flagging capabilities for run failures, such as detecting possible carryover by comparing reagent blank area counts to the lowest calibration standard.
 5. **PDF Report Generation**: Automatically generated detailed PDF reports, presenting complex analytical data in a clear, standardized format, allowing for easy storage and retrieval of digital records for audits.
 6. **Data Interpretation Assistance**: Streamlined the data interpretation process by highlighting key metrics and flagging results that required attention.